 I would gravitate towards whichever brand best fits your personal style.

 And remember, many ballpoint pens have interchangeable refills.
-If you find a fluid ink flow you love, see if you can match it with the barrel of your favorite pens.
+Therefore, if you find a fluid ink flow you love, match it with the barrel of your favorite pens.